These Sweet Potato Croissants are an excellent choice to add to a special holiday dinner menu.

 - Easy Stuffed Mushrooms

 - Apple Cinnamon Cranberry Sauce

 - Fresh Green Bean Casserole with Caramelized Onion Breadcrumbs

 - Classic Pumpkin Pie

 Sweet Potato Croissants

-I made these the morning of Thanksgiving, then heated them up again right before dinner.
-They were still soft and fresh even a couple of days later so I wouldn't hesitate to make them the day before next time.
+I make these Sweet Potato Croissants the morning of Thanksgiving, then heat them up again right before dinner.
+They are still soft and fresh even a couple of days later!

-One 15-ounce can cut sweet potatoes, drained and mashed
+- 1 15-ounce can sweet potatoes, drained and mashed

-4. Bake for 13 to 15 minutes or until golden brown.
-Remove from pans to wire racks.
+Bake for 12 to 14 minutes or until golden brown.
+Remove from pans to wire racks to cool.

 - *If you're searching for a warm place to let your dough rise, turn on your oven to 400 degrees for 1 minute and turn the light on.
 Turn it OFF after one minute, keep the light on, and place your bowl of dough in the slightly warmed oven.
 The light will help keep it warm enough to rise.
 Make sure the oven is turned off!